Washington HVAC License: How to Become an HVAC Contractor in Washington

 Learning this trade can mean job security in Washington and a healthy paycheck, too.
 The Evergreen State is one of the top-paying states for HVAC mechanics and installers in the United States.
-That’s according to the U.S. Bureau of Labor Statistics, which also reports that there are over 380,400 Heating, Air Conditioning, and Refrigeration Mechanics and Installers nationwide and 6,320 of them work in Washington.
-The national number is expected to grow 5% from 2020 to 2030 — adding 19,000 of these skilled workers to the ranks.
+That’s according to the U.S. Bureau of Labor Statistics, which also reports that there are over 394,100 Heating, Air Conditioning, and Refrigeration Mechanics and Installers nationwide and 6,320 of them work in Washington.
+The national number is expected to grow 5% from 2021 to 2031 — adding more than 20,000 of these skilled workers to the ranks.
 In Washington, that growth rate is expected to be even higher.
 The U.S. Department of Labor’s job search website, CareerOneStop, projects the growth rate in Washington to be 16% for HVAC mechanics and installers, and the Associated General Contractors of America says contractors are hiring.
-In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 66% of firms in Washington had unfilled hourly craft positions.
+In the 2022 AGC-Autodesk Workforce Survey, 93% of firms in the U.S. and 100% of firms in Washington had unfilled hourly craft positions.

 Air conditioning, refrigeration and heating systems in our homes and businesses wear out and break down, so there is always a need for tradespeople who know how to fix them or install new systems.
 Also, as the push for energy efficiency and reducing pollution grows stronger, there’s a need for mechanical systems to be retrofitted, upgraded or replaced entirely to remain compliant.

 The licensing requirements for HVAC workers and HVAC contractors vary from state to state and in some cases from locality to locality.
 Washington has a little of both.

 Is a license required for HVAC Professionals in Washington?
 Yes.